Harshraj1301/NCAA-Crossroads-Classic-Analytics-Challenge/README.md

 ## Evaluation

 Model performance is evaluated using accuracy metrics.
 The notebook provides a detailed evaluation section that compares the predicted and actual consumer activity types.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or additions.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.